yo-yo-yo-jbo/mbr_analysis/README.md

 The first two instructions again set the `ds` register to be equal to `cs` - this hints the MBR payload was stitched together by multiple sources, because this part somehow does not assume `ds`, even though it was set before.
 Everything else is preparation for a complex `int 0x13` operation which writes to disk:
 - The `ah` value of `0x43` tells the interrupt that this should be an [extended write operation](http://www.ctyme.com/intr/rb-0710.htm).
 - The `dl` register is the drive number.
-The value `0x80` specifies the first HDD.
+The value `0x80` specifies the first HDD, but note it's *added* to the byte extracted from address `0x7C87`.
+More on that later.
 - The `al` register is a "verify flag", which is set to 0 (no verification).
 - The pair `ds:si` is address `0x7C72`, which is the `Disk Address Packet (DAP)`.